AmrMohamad/AmrMohamad/README.md

 - 🔭 I was working on [CSG](http://compusciencegroup.com/)  as IT Engineer and Store manager

+- 📱 I’m currently learning and improving iOS Development skills

-- 🌐 I’m currently learning Web Development and Odoo ERP development
+- 🌐 I’m currently learning Web Development

 - ⚡ Fun fact: I use a lot of tabs and my RAMs scare of me